ErikHumphrey/hist3814o-s20-week4/notes.md

 * I had also never heard of this one before.
 * AntConc was even easier to install than OpenRefine from Week 3; the Windows download was simply an executable (EXE).
 I chose to use the 64-bit version, and it ran fine without having to install any dependencies I don't yet have.
-* I followed the entire tutorial with the given corpus with no issues.
+* I followed the tutorial with the given corpus with no issues.
   * Loading the corpus folder revealed that it had a total of 3080 TXT files.
   * I made a simple search for "the".
 During this time, the program was predictably unresponsive, but after allowing it a couple minutes to process all the files and several more minutes for it to count all the Concordance Hits (or process something else about all the files), it returned that "the" appeared at 488,253 times across all the files (case-insensitive, because I left "Case" unchecked).